aerapp09/Data-Science-Projects/README.md

 ## A repository for my Data Science Projects
 This is a repository for data analysis, machine learning and visualization in R, Python, and Jupyter notebook.
 It contains many useful projects including:
 1. Statistical analysis:
-   - The classic Titanic dataset (machine learning in R) make conclusions about demographics and predict survival using Random Forest.
+   - The classic Titanic dataset cleaned, feature extraction, and machine learning in R to make conclusions about demographics and predict survival using Random Forest.
    - Financial conclusions of the diamond trade (python in jupyter) which cut is most popular?
    - Housing in Francisco.
 How does proximity to the ocean affect house prices?
 Report in PowerBi